tbrunetti/PCA_QC/README.md

 Is this correct?
 (Y/N/Q) Y
 ```

 This will print a some output (for logging and error purposes) to the screen.
-All of the actualy output files will be in the output file location the user specified.
+All of the actual output files will be in the output file location the user specified.
 In this case is is test_set/results/ with all output files containing the prefix **test_data_ouput**.